BillyDodds/Transactions_ML/README.md

 *Code cell for this sub-section is a modified extract from `components/scripts/load_data.py`*

 Next, I wanted to pull out some interesting features.
 I figured whether the transaction occurred on a weekend would be telling.
-Initially I was going to just use a boolean isWeekend column marking when the weekday was 4, 5 or 6 (friday, saturday or sunday), but then I thought to let the models determine a cut off naturally, leaving the weekday as an integer.
+Initially, I was going to just use a boolean isWeekend column marking when the weekday was 4, 5 or 6 (friday, saturday or sunday), but then I thought to let the models determine a cut off naturally, leaving the weekday as an integer.

 Whether the entry was rounded to 50 or 10 could also be useful in differentiating a natural price from a shopping transaction to an artificially "nice" number that is usually characteristic of transfers.